Ross-Alexandra/StringEquationSolver/README.md

 Command line equation solver

 positional arguments:
   Equation       The equation that should be solved.
+Type = str.

 optional arguments:
   -h, --help     show this help message and exit